MaksimOstr/paint/Readme.md

-# 🎨 Paint Together – Fullstack Collaborative Drawing App
+# 🎨 Paint – Fullstack Collaborative Drawing App

-**Paint Together** is a real-time collaborative drawing application that lets you create a room and invite your friends.
+It is a real-time collaborative drawing application that lets you create a room and invite your friends.
 If you prefer drawing solo, you can do that too!

 ## 🛠 Tech Stack